wezm/leaf/README.md

 * `argon2` receives the random salt as an argument, it reads the password from stdin and prints just the encoded hash on stdout (`-e`).

+### Font

+To minimise page weight Leaf does not use and web fonts.
+However it was designed using the [Muli font][Muli] and this font is specified in the CSS.
+Install the font if you would like Leaf use it.
+If you'd rather not install it, that's fine — Leaf will use your browsers default sans-serif font.

 File Format
 -----------